Migrated 50000 lines of Polymer to Lit

 Decided to Leave Polymer

 The team had declared the library was in maintenance mode.
-My boss worried that someday in the future, many of the node modules we were relying on would be deprecated.
+It was a concern that someday in the future, many of the node modules we were relying on would be deprecated.

 image-20250603232106137

-Beside the worry of Polymer's future, there was also pressure imposed from top mangement to clean up tech debt.
+Beside the worry of Polymer's future, there was also organizational need to clean up tech debt.

-Anyway, bosses decided we should move on to another framework for the future.
+The team decided to move on to another framework for the future.

 Review